molevol-ub/galeon/README.md

 >library("DT")
 ```

-### 1.3.
+### 1.4.
 Additional software

 The following programs must be installed and available from command line: **pandoc**, **mafft**, **bedtools**, **FastTree** and **iqtree2**.

 We provide a `bin` directory with binaries of `bedtools`, `FastTree` and `iqtree2`.
-If the Galeon conda environment will be created, `pandoc`, `mafft` and `newick_utils` should be available upon environment activation.
+If the Galeon conda environment is created, `pandoc`, `mafft` and `newick_utils` should be available upon environment activation.
 Alternatively, check the corresponding documentation for installation instructions.

 **Notes**:
 - **FastTree** - By default, GALEON uses FastTree to infer the phylogeny among gene family copies. http://www.microbesonline.org/fasttree/